Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

   - mobile App
   - JS framework (react ,angular ,vue)
   - microservice archetecture.
-- Monolithic architecture -->simple or general of using building website (usint one DB)
+- Monolithic architecture -->simple or general of using building website (using one DB)
 - Micrservice architecture----> complex (using on big website and very cost) (divide website to multible service every service using ther DB)
 - SAAS & Multitennant
 - api file instead of views file (for arrange code)